-Year Subject Matter of Special Resolution Date of EGM 2021-2022 Change in name of the Company 4 th February 2022 Change in Object clause Conversion from Private Company into Public Company.
-10 th February 2022 Alteration of Articles of Association 2022-2023 Appointment of Mr R Gopalan, Ms Sasikala and Mr C R Dua as Independent Directors.
-20 th March 2023 Approval of limits of borrowings under Sections 180(1)(c) and 180(1)(a) of the Companies Act, 2013.
-Approval limits for investments, loans and guarantees under Section 186 of the Companies Act, 2013.
-2023-2024 Alteration of Articles of Association 24 th July 2023 Payment of remuneration to Mr Vivek S Joshi, Director and Chief Executive Officer of the Company.
-Payment of Commission to Non- Executive Independent Directors of the Company 27 th July 2023 Appointment of Mr Venu Srinivasan as Chairman Emeritus and Managing Director of the Company.
-10 th August 2023
+Year Subject Matter of Special Resolution Date of EGM Appointment of Mr R Gopalan, Ms Sasikala and Mr C R Dua as Independent Directors.
+2022-23 Approval of limits of borrowings under Sections 180(1)(c) and 180(1)(a) of the Companies Act, 2013.
+20 th March 2023 Approval limits for investments, loans and guarantees under Section 186 of the Companies Act, 2013.
+Alteration of Articles of Association 24 th July 2023 Payment of remuneration to Mr Vivek S Joshi, Director and Chief Executive Officer of the Company.
+27 th July 2023-24 Payment of Commission to Non- Executive Independent Directors of the Company 2023 Appointment of Mr Venu Srinivasan as Chairman Emeritus and Managing Director of the Company.
+10 th August 2023 2024-25 - -